-SAPELO ISLAND, Ga. — Civil rights attorney Ben Crump is now representing the families of three people who died in the Sepelo Island gangway collapse over the weekend.
+SAPELO ISLAND, Ga. — Civil rights attorney Ben Crump is now representing the families of three people who died in the Sapelo Island gangway collapse over the weekend.

-On Tuesday, Crump is expected to hold a press conference calling for accountability.
+On Tuesday, Crump held a press conference with survivors and families of those who died, calling for accountability.

 Seven people were killed when a gangway leading to a ferry gave way last Saturday.